Project Neighborly 2018

 What is the selection process timeline?

-Following the application deadline on October 4th, completed applications will be reviewed by Whatcom Community Foundation staff Grants Committee, which is comprised of community volunteers and donors appointed by the Community Foundation’s Board of Directors.
+Following the application deadline, completed applications will be reviewed by Whatcom Community Foundation staff Grants Committee, which is comprised of community volunteers and donors appointed by the Community Foundation’s Board of Directors.

 Committee members will review and rank applications based on the funding preferences listed above.